Leonora Carrington: Themes and major works

-The first major exhibition of her work in UK for twenty years took place at Chichester's Pallant House Gallery, West Sussex, from 17 June to 12 September 2010, and subsequently in Norwich at the Sainsbury Centre for Visual Arts, as part of a season of major international exhibitions called Surreal Friends that celebrated women's role in the Surrealist movement.
+The first major exhibition of her work in the UK for twenty years took place at Chichester's Pallant House Gallery, West Sussex, from 17 June to 12 September 2010, and subsequently in Norwich at the Sainsbury Centre for Visual Arts, as part of a season of major international exhibitions called Surreal Friends that celebrated the role of women in the Surrealist movement.
 Her work was exhibited alongside pieces by her close friends, the Spanish painter Remedios Varo (1908–1963) and the Hungarian photographer Kati Horna (1912–2000).

 In 2013 Carrington was the subject of a major retrospective at the Irish Museum of Modern Art, Dublin.
 Titled The Celtic Surrealist, it was curated by Sean Kissane and examined Carrington's Irish background to illuminate many cultural, political and mythological themes present in her work.

 Carrington's art often depicts horses, as in her Self-Portrait (Inn of the Dawn Horse) and the painting The Horses of Lord Candlestick.
 Her fascination with drawing horses began in her childhood.
 Horses also appear in her writings.
 In her first published short story, "The House of Fear", Carrington portrays a horse in the role of a psychic guide to a young heroine.
 In 1935, Carrington's first essay, "Jezzamathatics or Introduction to the Wonderful Process of Painting", was published before her story "The Seventh Horse".
 Carrington often used codes of words to dictate interpretation in her artwork.
 "Candlestick" is a code that she commonly used to represent her family, and the word "lord" for her father.

 Carrington contributed to the 1973 Mexican horror film The Mansion of Madness directed by Juan López Moctezuma, loosely based on the Edgar Allan Poe short story The System of Doctor Tarr and Professor Fether.
 She supervised the artistic design for the sets and costumes, with one of her sons, Gabriel Weisz.
 The repeated appearance of a white horse, Carrington's alter ego, and the elaborate surreal feasts and costumes show her influence and vision.

-In 2005 Christie's auctioned Carrington's Juggler (El Juglar), and the realised price was US$713,000, setting a new record for the highest price paid at auction for a living surrealist painter.
+In 2005 Christie's auctioned Carrington's Juggler (El Juglar), and the realised price was USD $713,000, setting a new record for the highest price paid at auction for a living surrealist painter.
 Carrington painted portraits of the telenovela actor Enrique Álvarez Félix, son of actress María Félix, a friend of Carrington's first husband.